 The Health (Prescribed Accommodation) Regulations 1990 Statutory Rule No.81/1990 requires the name of EVERY person (including staff) staying be kept in a register.

 PLEASE BRING THIS FORM TO CAMP (OR A COPY OF YOUR OWN LIST INCLUDING THE SAME DETAILS) AND HAND TO RESORT STAFF ON ARRIVAL.

-Name of Group Contact Pe rson

-Address of Group/Contact person
+lress of Group/Contact p erson

-Phone Number Arrival date e/ Departure date
+ne Number Arrival date // Departure date //

 NAME NAME